Avian Influenza Biosecurity for Small Flock Owners

 • Other

-Anything that can carry the infectious agent (bird flu virus) onto the farm must be stopped.
+Anything that can carry the infectious agent (AI virus) onto the farm must be stopped.
 Control points (such as boot changes) must be used at all times to be effective.
 It is important to follow common sense in an isolation program and to guard against the tendency to relax efforts over time.

 Proper environment